New Zealand Government: Departments and other public sector organisations

 New Zealand's public service includes 32 core government institutions—most have ministry or department in their name, e.g. Ministry for Culture and Heritage, or Department of Internal Affairs—which are listed in the first schedule to the State Sector Act 1988.
 Staffed by around 45,000 public servants, they provide the government of the day with advice and deliver services to the public.
 Since the 1980s, the public service has been marketised.
 Each department is headed by a chief executive who answers to a government minister for that department's performance.
 In turn, a minister bears the ultimate responsibility for the actions of their department, being answerable to the House of Representatives.
 This principle is called individual ministerial responsibility.

-The wider state sector also includes about 2,800 Crown entities (including some 2,600 school boards of trustees and 20 district health boards), 17 state-owned enterprises, three officers of Parliament, and the Reserve Bank of New Zealand.
+The wider state sector also includes about 2,800 Crown entities (including some 2,600 school boards of trustees), 17 state-owned enterprises, three officers of Parliament, and the Reserve Bank of New Zealand.